U.S. World Business Lifestyle

 • To conduct research, user surveys, and analytics to improve our products, services, and user experience;

-• To detect, investigate, prevent, or address security threats, fraud, abuse, or technical issues;
+• To detect, investigate, prevent, or address fraud, abuse, security threats, or technical issues;

 • For internal business records, audits, and compliance reporting;

-• For any other purpose with your express consent.
+• For any other purpose with your consent.

 Legal Bases for Processing (for Users in the European Economic Area, United Kingdom, and Other Applicable Regions)